 In a large food processor (see note), add beet, carrot, and garlic.
 Process until finely broken down.
-Add beans, sun-dried tomatoes, tamari, rosemary, balsamic, sea salt, and dill seeds.
+Add beans, sun-dried tomatoes, tamari, rosemary, balsamic, sea salt, dill seeds, and smoked paprika (or hot sauce) if using.
 Puree to fully incorporate.
 Add rice and about half of the pecans and pulse through (do not fully puree as the rice will become too sticky).
 Add oats and pulse through just once or twice.
 Crush or chop remaining pecans.
 Remove blade from processor and add remaining pecans, mixing through by hand to incorporate.
 Place processor in the fridge and chill mixture for about 1/2 hour, if possible (helps to shape patties).
 When ready, preheat a non-stick skillet over medium-high heat.
 Take scoops of the mixture (about 1/2 cup roughly in size, I use an ice cream scoop and take generous scoop portions) and shape into patties by hand.
 Yield should be 11-12 patties.
 Cook patties in batches, allowing to cook about 5-7 minutes on the first side, then flipping to cook the other side for another 4-6 minutes.
 Once golden brown on both sides, remove and serve!

 Processor Note: I have a 16-cup food processor and can manage this batch well with it.
 With 12- or 14-cup processors you will want to remove some of the mixture to puree – and work in a couple of batches, up until adding the pecans.
 You can also work in batches, crush the pecans separately and then mix in by hand.
 Be sure to process well enough if working in batches – to ensure patties will hold together well.